hitshksharma0123/hitshksharma0123/README.md

 - 👋 Hi, I’m @hitshksharma0123
-- 👀 I’m interested in data scientist
+- 👀 I’m interested in data scientist and data analyst
 - 🌱 I’m currently learning data science
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking for data analyst position
-- 📫 How to reach me ...
+- 📫 contact me hiteshksharma0123@gmail.com

 <!---
 hitshksharma0123/hitshksharma0123 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.